alexchandel/rust-rtos/README.md

 RustRTOS is FreeRTOSv8.0.1 rewritten in Rust for the PIC32MX target, and eventually for the x86, ARM, and MSP430 targets as well.

+Any help is appreciated, so feel free to contribute!

 ## Developer Quick Start